 A New Addition to the KEEN Family: On-Site Child Care

-KEEN employee Steve Wages normally commutes to work at KEEN headquarters on two wheels.
-But now baby makes three.
+For some KEEN employees who used to commute to work at KEEN headquarters on two wheels, now baby makes three.

-Pushing a stroller, the KEEN retention marketing manager brings his 14-month-old son, Ansel, to the new KEEN KidsCare center, which offers on-site infant and toddler care for employees’ children ages 36 months and younger.
+Pushing a stroller, Steve brings his 14-month-old son to the new KEEN KidsCare center, which offers on-site infant and toddler care for employees’ children ages 36 months and younger.

 As a company committed to putting its values in motion, KEEN dedicated 2,000 square feet of office space for the center so employees and their families could benefit from easily accessible, high-quality care.
 The center is focused on delivering specialized care for up to 16 children with state-of-the-art facilities that include custom-made furniture, high-quality toys, non-toxic materials, and cloth diapering.